slowernews/wisdom-tldr/chapters/introduction.md

 - Fear is your guide.
 The more fear you feel, the more you will know you are on the right track.
 - Experience more things.
 Become unconfortable but when life gets blurry, just adjust your focus.
 Random wandering will not move you forward.
 - It’s easier to ask forgiveness than to get permission.

+> *"The meaning of life is to find your gift.
+The purpose of life is to give it away."
+-- Pablo Picasso*

+> *"You are given the gift of life in order to discover what your gift «in» life is.
+You will complete your mission when you figure out what your mission is.
+This is not a paradox.
+This is the way."
+-- Kevin Kelly*

 > *"My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style"
 -- Maya Angelou*